 We asked pregnancy and parenting after loss mamas what the term “rainbow baby” meant to them.

-“It makes me think of my daughter, but I see the word not as eclipsing the memory of the child I lost, but honoring my angel baby even as I celebrate milestones with my new child.”
+“It makes me think of my daughter.
+But I see the word not as eclipsing the memory of the child I lost.
+Instead, honoring my angel baby even as I celebrate milestones with my new child.” —Samantha B.

-“My rainbow baby is the peace at the end of a storm, the joy after pain, the hope after hopelessness and the light at the end of a dark road.”
+“My rainbow baby is the peace at the end of a storm, the joy after pain, the hope after hopelessness, and the light at the end of a dark road.” —Tara U.

 “I’ll never forget laying in the hospital bed half asleep when my Dr. came in the morning after giving birth.
-She handled my miscarriage and she handled my son.
-I’ll never forget the smile she had on her face when she said ‘you have a beautiful rainbow after such a rough storm– congratulations you did so good.’”
+She handled my miscarriage, and she handled my son.
+I’ll never forget the smile she had on her face when she said, ‘You have a beautiful rainbow after such a rough storm— congratulations, you did so good.'” —Kristin B.

 Rainbow Baby After the Storm